-The FIRE DETECTION INSTALLERS ASSOCIATION (FDIA) shall be run and organised by a committee of participants from the fire detection, gaseous extinguishing or evacuation systems industries.
+The FIRE DETECTION INSTALLERS ASSOCIATION (FDIA) (Associated as a Non-Profit Organisation) shall be run and organised by a committee of participants from the fire detection and gaseous extinguishing industries.

-Membership shall be open to any company who gains its income from, or has an interest in, the supply, design, installation of fire detection systems, gaseous extinguishing systems or evacuation systems and meet with the criteria laid down by the Association.
+Membership shall be open to any company who gains its income from, or has an interest in, the supply, design, installation or servicing of fire detection systems and gaseous extinguishing systems and meet with the criteria laid down by the Association.

 The FDIA consists of two divisions and two separate registration criteria:

 INSTALLER DIVISION for Fire Detection and Gas Extinguishing

 SERVICE DIVISION for Fire Detection and Gas Extinguishing

 1.0.1 Committee members will be selected from volunteers or nominations.

 1.0.2 The committee shall consist of no less than four persons and be limited at the discretion of the Chairperson.

 1.0.3 At least one installer, one detection supplier, one gas extinguishing supplier and one service division member shall sit on the committee.